-High-quality, patient-centered antenatal care (ANC) is critical for maternal and newborn survival and well-being.
-Yet, in Kenya, less than half of women complete four or more ANC visits, long recommended by the World Health Organization, and deliver with a skilled birth attendant.
+High-quality, person-centered antenatal care (ANC) is critical for maternal and newborn survival and well-being.
+In Kenya, just over half of women complete four or more ANC visits, long recommended by the World Health Organization, and only two out of three women deliver with a skilled birth attendant.
 Traditional one-on-one ANC, the standard of care in Kenya, often does not meet women’s and adolescents’ needs for information, support, and high-quality clinical care.

 To address this need, MSH collaborated with M4ID, a social impact company, to use human-centered design methods to develop a contextualized group ANC model that promotes self-care and social support, while also taking into account national standards and guidelines for maternal and newborn health.